Loans & Student Employment

 Private or alternative student loans are not controlled by Title IV federal aid regulations and do not have government subsidies.
 Many lenders provide such loans and each may offer different benefits and incur vastly different costs, including interest rates.

 Most of these loans will require a credit-worthy cosigner to act as guarantor on the loan.
 In fact, you may be approved or receive better terms based on the credit-worthiness of your cosigner.

-For more help and information about student employment you can explore options at the Ampersand Center.
+For more help and information about student employment, you can explore options on the Student Employment page.